osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/templates-tab/recipe-templates-efim.md

 **Note:** If you use a recipe template to set the batch ID, the recipe template overrides any batch ID mask you might have configured to enable merging of batches.

+### Element Path

+Specifies the location in the PI module or AF element hierarchy where the unit or phase module resides.
+Valid for unit procedure (level 2) and phase (level 4).

 ### Product